hmrizal/Credit-Scoring-HomeCredit/README.md

 # Credit-Scoring-HomeCredit
-Final Project of Rakamin Virtual Internship Experience - Predicting whether a loan will be repaid with or withour difficulty
+Final Project of Rakamin Virtual Internship Experience - Predicting whether a loan will be repaid with or without difficulty

 The objective is to use historical loan application data to predict whether or not a loan will be repaid.
 This is a standard supervised classification task: